siterig/statamic-mailerlite/DOCUMENTATION.md

 ### Add your MailerLite API key to the `.env` file

 In your `.env` file add a new line with your MailerLite API key.
-This can be either a MailerLite Classic or MailerLite New key.
+This add-on only works with the new MailerLite.
+MailerLite Classic is no longer supported.

 ```
   MAILERLITE_API_KEY=your-key-goes-here